Bushido, Trade Agreements & The Last Samurai

 Similar to The Mahabharata in Yoga, this movie is a reminder.

-In order to grow, it is necessary to question your own behavior and the influence of cultural conditioning.
+In order to improve ourselves, it is necessary to question your own behaviour and the influence of cultural conditioning.

 Why do you do the things you do?

 What are you buying into?

 If something is not working; Change It sooner rather than later.

 Hopefully, the people currently negotiating trade deals remember that their jobs are actually supposed to be for the good of social harmony; but then history does repeat itself.